commandeer/commandeer.github.io/docs/getting-started/create-account.md

 ---
 layout: default
-title: Create Account
+title: Managing Commandeer Accounts
 parent: Getting Started
 nav_order: 3
 ---

-# Create a Commandeer Account
+# Managing Commandeer Accounts

 There are two different types of accounts in Commandeer.
 The first is a local account, which connects to LocalStack instead of directly to AWS.
 This let’s you run all your AWS services locally.
 The second is a cloud account, which connects directly to AWS.